 Frankfurt Airport Had One Year of A380 Flights

 Qatar Airways operated 364 A380 departures from Doha to Frankfurt Airport (FRA), Germany’s busiest airport, with the type flying daily between March 2019 and March 2020.
-That window of just over one year represents the shortest continuous A380 deployment across any of the airline’s five retired routes.

 The pandemic grounded the aircraft before the route could establish a second full season of performance data, but the fact that the A380 has not returned to Frankfurt in over six years since is, in Simple Flying’s assessment, a telling indicator of the carrier’s satisfaction — or lack thereof — with that market’s performance relative to other opportunities.